Dollar drops even as Obama denies report on currency remarks

 Some traders were unwinding dollar positions after Friday's gains spurred by an unexpectedly strong 280,000 rise in U.S. jobs ranks, according to currencies strategist Vassili Serebriakov at BNP Paribas in New York.

-The euro also rose strongly against sterling GBP= and yen JPY=, helped by the rise in benchmark German bund yields and better-than-expected industrial output figures showing a 0.9 percent increase in Germany during April.
+The euro also rose strongly against sterling and yen, helped by the rise in benchmark German bund yields and better-than-expected industrial output figures showing a 0.9 percent increase in Germany during April.

 The euro was last up nearly 1 percent against sterling and 0.70 percent against Japan's currency.

-Turkey's lira dropped 3.6 percent to 2.7590 to the dollar TRYTOM=D3, paring some of its earlier losses when it hit a record low of 2.8094.
+Turkey's lira dropped 3.6 percent to 2.7590 to the dollar, paring some of its earlier losses when it hit a record low of 2.8094.

 Investors fretted over the possibility of a minority or coalition government after Turkey's ruling AK Party failed to win a majority in a parliamentary election.